browserengineering/book/book/scheduling-and-threading.md

             self.lock.release()
 ```

-Each `Tab` will own a `MainThreadEventLoop` and schedule script eval tasks and
-animation frames on it.[^one-per-tab]
+[^browser-thread-burn]: At the moment, the browser thread's `while True` loop
+does just this, but we need not do it for the main thread.
+(It appears there
+is not a way to avoid this in SDL at present.)

+[^threading-hard]: Threading and locks are hard, and it's easy to get into a
+deadlock situation.
+Read the [documentation][python-thread] for the classes
+you're using very carefully, and make sure to release the lock in all the right
+places.
+For example, `condition.wait()` will re-acquire the lock once it has
+been notified, so you'll need to release the lock immediately after, or else
+the thread will deadlock in the next while loop iteration.

+Note that each `Tab` owns a `MainThreadEventLoop`.[^one-per-tab]
 And since we'll be copying the display list across threads and not a canvas,
-the focus painting behavior needs to become a new `DrawLine` canvas command.
+the focus painting behavior needs to become a new `DrawLine` canvas command:

 [^one-per-tab]: That means there will be one main thread per `Tab`, and even
 tabs that are not currently shown will be able to run tasks in the background.